-Agri Market Infrastructure Fund [AMIF]
+Agri Market Infrastructure Fund - Overview

-Agri Market Infrastructure Fund Objective
+Agri Market Infrastructure Fund - Objectives

 - The Agri Market Infrastructure Fund will offer states and territories subsidised loans for 585 APMC mandis plus 10,000 GrAMs.

 - States can also use this fund to develop new integrated market infrastructure initiatives, such as hub and spoke models and public-private partnerships.